 National Biomechanics Day has had tremendous success in reaching diverse and underserved populations and has enacted extensive initiatives to expand this success.
-Among these initiatives are grant programs for Women in Biomechanics and Black Biomechanists, repeated from 2021 and new this year, programs for disabled Biomechanists and members of the LatinX in Biomechanics group.
+Among these initiatives are grant programs for Women in Biomechanics and Black Biomechanists, programs for members of the LatinX community and for those who do disability-based biomechanics.
 We have had excellent success in reaching diverse and varied groups around the world and we will continually expand this effort.
-As we say, Biomechanics is for everyone:
+As we say, Biomechanics is for everyone!

 Young people like biomechanics for many reasons including the fact that its techniques are the basis for all video games played today.
-When they see, “mo-cap,” in real life (Click HERE), they are excited by it.
+When they see, “mo-cap,” in real life, for example in baseball pitchers (Click HERE), they are excited by it.
 Biomechanics then becomes science with purpose for high school youngsters because they participate in it; biomechanics is the science of people moving and performing their daily activities and enjoyable sporting and athletic activities.
 All NBD events and activities involve young people performing isokinetic tests, or EMG tests, or mo-cap tests, or so many other living-science activities.
-The students become the experiment, as Dr. Jill McNitt says.
+The students become the experiment, as Dr. Jill McNitt-Grey says.
 The end result after each and every NBD test is amazement and awe in young people…

 We close with the proposition that doing Biomechanics is not enough to make Biomechanics the Breakthrough Science of the 21st Century.
-While it may breakthrough on its own at some time, Biomechanics has yet to become universally known and appreciated.
 While doing Biomechanics is certainly the foundation of our breakthrough, we must also show Biomechanics to people.
 Do you not wonder why, after so many decades of incredible Biomechanics, Biomechanics remains the unknown science, unknown even in this information age?
 Why is Biomechanics not listed among literally hundreds of sciences, activities, degree fields and careers in STEM, when it is in fact fully STEM?
 Where are the Biomechanics journals with impact factors of 10, 20, and 30?
 The answer is that we have shuttered ourselves into post-graduate programs that simply do not reach the broad population.
 We remain a distant and underappreciated science to most university undergraduate students and to most people.
 We need to take the simple step of saying, “Hello, this is Biomechanics,” to young, high school students.
 NBD takes this step.
 National Biomechanics Day looks forward to the NBD inclusive of all Biomechanists stepping irresistibly into society’s consciousness.

-Please see this essay to further understand the need for NBD and why we think Biomechanics is on the edge of breaking through.
+Please see this essay to further understand the need for NBD and why we think Biomechanics is on the edge of breaking through Click Here.